ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 lack of the need to write explicit multithreading/concurrent code to execute cron tasks.

 > [!NOTE]
-> There are plans to move to use an in-memory certificate and private key file system, or to change processes such that
+> There are plans to move to use an in-memory certificate and private key file system or to change processes such that
 > any certificate and key files are not stored in the filesystem permanently.

 #### `start_scheduler()`